Lizbeth-Caracal/Lizbeth-Caracal/README.md

 <div align="center">

 ⤷ Please do not ask for supp help if I am busy or AFK.
-Whether I'm labeled with DNI / OFFTAB / HOSTING.
-Please know I won't be
-available at the moment.
+Whether I'm labeled with **DNI / OFFTAB / HOSTING**, please know I won't be available at the moment.

-⤷ DO NOT copy my maps once you encounter or come across my rp; unless given credit and inspiration is very much appreciated.
+⤷ **DO NOT** copy my maps once you encounter or come across my rp; unless given credit and inspiration is very much appreciated.

-⤷ If I somehow made you feel uncomfy, Let me know and I'll avoid making suggestive jokes and I'll try to be respectful as possible
+⤷ If I somehow made you feel uncomfy, Please Let me know and I'll try to be respectful as possible tone down my suggestive jokes

 <div align="center">
        ‎  【 𝐃 𝐍 𝐈 】